-From the architect.
+Text description provided by the architects.
 The sports pavilion with an area of 113 m2 was built in the suburbs of Saint Petersburg in 2015.
 The project is notable not only for its elegant architectural forms but also for unique building technologies used during its construction process.

 The architects were faced with a task to design a complete sports facility within an existing suburban landscape and limited space.
 As a result, the pavilion became part of the landscape and the landscape became part of the pavilion: only 30 m2 of the forest grounds were allowed for construction with all of the trees preserved and integrated into the interior of the building.